Eevyr/Personality-Disorders-and-music/README.md

 #### 2. Run script to create the dataset

-After setting up the spotify API credentials, you can run the script on the folder 'dataset creation'.
+After setting up the spotify API credentials, you can run the scripts on the folder 'dataset creation'.
 Although, as the Spotify credentials are available only for one hour you will most surely get the error "401".
-Once you have this error, you can click on "rotate client secret" in your spotify app credentials settings, an update the client secret of your `.Rprofile`.
+Once you have this error, you can click on "rotate client secret" in your spotify app credentials settings, and update the client secret of your `.Rprofile`.

 The dataset will be loaded into your 'data/derived' folder and updated each time you run the script and the error occur or the dataset has been entirely read.